Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 A Brief History of Car Camping

-Humans have been car camping almost as soon as the first car was built back in 1885.
+Humans have been car camping since the first car was built back in 1885.
 By 1919, Tin Can Tourists was formed by Ford Model T owners and grew to 100,000 members by 1930.
-With our love of the outdoors and our obsession with cars, it's only natural we combine these two and hit the roads and highways looking for adventure.
+With our love of the outdoors and our obsession with cars, it's only natural we combine these two iconic past times and hit the roads and highways looking for adventure.

 Modern Day Car Camping